LinkNacional/payment-banking-slip-pix-for-lifterlms/README.md

 4) Look for the option 'Enable / Disable' and click on it, with this the payment method will be active;

-5) Look for the options 'Api Key' and 'Token Key' and fill them with your PagHiper credentials;
+5) Look for the fields 'Api Key' and 'Token Key' and type your PagHiper credentials;

 6) Configure the rest of the payment method according to your needs;

 7) Then, click on the 'Save Changes' button at the top right of page;

-8) Click on the 'Save changes' button;

-9) Repeat the same steps for other payment methods.
+8) Repeat the same steps for other payment methods.

 The Payment Banking Slip Pix for LifterLMS is now live and working.